 (This page will be updated more)

-Michael W. Condry, PhD
+Michael W. Condry

-Michael was the Chief Technical Officer for Intel Corporation, Global Ecosystem Division.
+Michael is currently the President of the IEEE TEMS Society and a member of the International Advisory board for Tsinghua University in Beijing.
+Formally, Michael was the Chief Technical Officer for Intel Corporation, Client Division.
 His career has a mixture of academic and industry positions, mostly in industry.
-Holding teaching and research positions at Princeton and University of Illinois.
-His industry roles included AT&T Bell-Labs, Sun Microsystems, and Intel.
-Michael’sCTO roledrove on customer innovation, design cost reduction, and other technologies and leading technical staff development.
-His background includes projects in computer architecture, software, firmware, operating systems, networking, internet applications, standards, and computer security.
-Michael retired from Intel in 2015.
+Holding teaching and research positions at Princeton and University of Illinois, at Illinois.
+Michael came to Intel from Sun to head up Networking Applications research in Intel Labs.
+Michael’s CTO role drove on customer innovation, design cost reduction, and other technologies and leading technical staff development.
+He led efforts to help the customer with system design and security.
+This plus efforts in technical staff development at Intel awarded him and his team the prestigious Intel Quality Award in 2015.
+His background includes projects in computer architecture, software, firmware, operating systems, networking, IoT, internet applications, standards, and computer security.
+Michael retired from Intel in June 2015.